Well, hello there!

 Q & A

-And Mulan because she is sincere and and an advocate for her family and hard working.
+And Mulan because she is sincere and and an advocate for her family, hard working, and has a determined spirit.

 Do you draw or design everyday?
 Yep.
 It's always one or the other.
 Mostly for my clients.
 Sometimes it's just for fun or for volunteer purposes.